vxcall/Dainsleif/README.md

 Copy and Paste contents in `offset.h` from mine to yours.
 Or if mine doesn't look updated, copy from [Hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp)

 # :computer: Hacks
-I've already been supporting a few hacks but unfortunately they're really like...under construction.

-Each of them could work correctly yet when they are on concurrently with others, they sometimes malfunction.
-I'll fix it shortly.

 ## Aimbot